Loading

 Later erosion and sedimentation had long-lasting effects on the landscape and may have caused the Waikato River to shift from the Hauraki Plains to its current course through the Waikato to the Tasman Sea.
 Less than 22,500 years ago, Lake Taupō, having filled to about 75 m (246 ft) above its current level, and draining initially via a Waihora outlet to the northwest, cut through its Oruanui ignimbrite dam near the present Taupō outlet to the northeast at a rate which left no terraces around the lake.
 About 60 km (14 cu mi) of water was released, leaving boulders of up to 10 m (33 ft) at least as far down the Waikato River as Mangakino.
 The impact has been summarised as:

-1. A wholly new landscape around the caldera, with ignimbrite accumulations that were landscape-burying up to hundreds of metres thick and ponding in valleys.
+1. A new landscape with up to hundreds of metres thick ignimbrite that ponded in valleys around the volcano.
 The actual area of the ignimbrite is less than the subsequent smaller Hatepe eruption presumably because the later generated a more intense pyroclastic flow but much less accumulative tephra fall.

-2. The area created by the caldera collapse acted both as a sink for sedimentation in the local catchment and as the basin in which a new Lake Taupō accumulated.
+2. The volume created by the caldera collapse acted both as a sedimentation sink for the local catchment and as the basin in which a new Lake Taupō accumulated.

 3. The former Lake Huka that had extended to the north and partially occupied the older Reporoa Caldera was destroyed and filled in with ignimbrite, which also created a temporary barrier between the Taupō and Reporoa watersheds that had to be eroded before a stable drainage of the new Lake Taupō was established.

-5. Remobilisation of the vast quantities of pyroclastic material as alluvium produced profound changes in the drainage pattern of the Waikato River, with an impact particularly on the Waikato Plains and Hauraki Plains.
+5. Remobilisation of the pyroclastic material as alluvium with rainfall changed the drainage pattern of the Waikato River.
+The large amount of material mobilised particularly impacted the Waikato Plains and Hauraki Plains.

 Distal impact